joemoose/dungeoneers.d20/docs/5 Appendix.md

 ---

-If you prefer a simpler and faster method to establish a turn order when combat breaks out, follow this rule.
+If you prefer a more straightforward and faster method to establish a turn order when combat breaks out, follow this rule.

 If you attack unsuspecting foes, your character and any allies aware of the plan go first.
 Otherwise, make a DEX *or* WIL check to act before your opponents.
 In following combat rounds, maintain this order.